EQT GP Holdings LP (EQGP) Increases Dividend to $0.31 Per Share

-EQT GP has a payout ratio of 103.4% meaning the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
-Research analysts expect EQT GP to earn $1.48 per share next year, which means the company should continue to be able to cover its $1.22 annual dividend with an expected future payout ratio of 82.4%.
+EQT GP has a dividend payout ratio of 103.4% indicating that the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
+Analysts expect EQT GP to earn $1.48 per share next year, which means the company should continue to be able to cover its $1.22 annual dividend with an expected future payout ratio of 82.4%.

-EQGP has been the subject of several research analyst reports.
-Morgan Stanley lowered their target price on shares of EQT GP from $28.00 to $27.00 and set an “overweight” rating for the company in a report on Friday, July 13th.
-ValuEngine cut shares of EQT GP from a “hold” rating to a “sell” rating in a report on Wednesday, May 2nd.
-Zacks Investment Research upgraded shares of EQT GP from a “hold” rating to a “buy” rating and set a $28.00 target price for the company in a report on Wednesday, May 2nd.
-Deutsche Bank initiated coverage on shares of EQT GP in a report on Thursday, April 19th.
-They issued a “buy” rating and a $27.00 target price for the company.
-Finally, Barclays lowered their target price on shares of EQT GP from $30.00 to $29.00 and set an “equal weight” rating for the company in a report on Tuesday, April 17th.
-Three research analysts have rated the stock with a sell rating, nine have given a hold rating and five have given a buy rating to the company.
-The company currently has a consensus rating of “Hold” and a consensus price target of $28.92.
+EQGP has been the topic of several recent research reports.
+ValuEngine downgraded EQT GP from a “hold” rating to a “sell” rating in a research note on Monday, June 18th.
+Zacks Investment Research downgraded EQT GP from a “hold” rating to a “sell” rating in a research note on Wednesday, July 4th.
+Deutsche Bank initiated coverage on EQT GP in a research note on Thursday, April 19th.
+They set a “buy” rating and a $27.00 target price on the stock.
+Morgan Stanley decreased their target price on EQT GP from $28.00 to $27.00 and set an “overweight” rating on the stock in a research note on Friday, July 13th.
+Finally, Seaport Global Securities downgraded EQT GP from a “buy” rating to a “neutral” rating and lifted their target price for the company from $26.00 to $28.00 in a research note on Friday, April 27th.
+Three equities research analysts have rated the stock with a sell rating, nine have issued a hold rating and five have assigned a buy rating to the stock.
+The company presently has an average rating of “Hold” and a consensus price target of $28.92.

 EQT GP Holdings, LP owns, operates, acquires, and develops midstream energy assets in the Appalachian Basin through owning partnership interests in EQT Midstream Partners, LP (EQM).
 The company operates in two segments, Gathering and Transmission.
 EQM offers natural gas transmission, storage, and gathering services to various third parties in Pennsylvania, West Virginia, and Ohio.